gshantanu15/nba_analysis/README.md

 ## Acknowledgments

-- NBA API for providing access to NBA statistics and headshots of players
+- NBA API for providing comprehensive basketball statistics
-- Dash and Streamlit for enabling interactive web applications
+- Streamlit team for the excellent web framework
-- Pandas, Matplotlib, and Seaborn for data processing and visualization
+- Contributors and users of this project